Propaganda Due: takeover

 The paper published a long interview with Gelli in 1980.
 The interview was carried out by the television talk show host Maurizio Costanzo, who would also be exposed as a member of P2.
 Gelli said he was in favour of rewriting the Italian constitution towards a Gaullist presidential system.
 When asked what he always wanted to be, he replied: "A puppet master".

 Bologna massacre

 P2 members Gelli and the head of the secret service Pietro Musumeci were condemned for attempting to mislead the police investigation of the Bologna massacre on 2 August 1980, which killed 85 people and wounded more than 200.
+2020s investigations, and following prosecutions from the Bologna Corte d'Assise, declared Licio Gelli, along with other P2 members, as the mastermind behind the massacre (the deadliest terroristic attack in Italy after the Second World War).